patmejia/soil_data_research/README.md

 The importance of [spectroscopy](https://en.wikipedia.org/wiki/Spectroscopy) is centered around the fact that every element in the periodic table has a unique light spectrum.

-[Soil spectroscopy](<(https://soilspectroscopy.org/about/#:~:text=Soil%20spectroscopy%20offers%20a%20safe%20and%20rapid%20alternative%20(Figure%201).&text=Soil%20spectroscopy%20is%20the%20measurement,applied%20to%20a%20soil%20surface.)>) is the measurement of light absorption when a light in the visible, near-infrared or mid-infrared (Vis–NIR-MIR) regions of the electromagnetic spectrum is applied to a soil surface.
+[Soil spectroscopy](<https://soilspectroscopy.org/about/#:~:text=Soil%20spectroscopy%20offers%20a%20safe%20and%20rapid%20alternative%20(Figure%201).&text=Soil%20spectroscopy%20is%20the%20measurement,applied%20to%20a%20soil%20surface.>) is the measurement of light absorption when a light in the visible, near-infrared or mid-infrared (Vis–NIR-MIR) regions of the electromagnetic spectrum is applied to a soil surface.

 ![Spectroradiometer](images/spectroscopy.png)
+[Image source](<https://soilspectroscopy.org/about/#:~:text=Soil%20spectroscopy%20offers%20a%20safe%20and%20rapid%20alternative%20(Figure%201).&text=Soil%20spectroscopy%20is%20the%20measurement,applied%20to%20a%20soil%20surface.>)

 The reflected infrared radiation is converted to electrical energy and fed to a computer for interpretation.
 Each major organic component of the soil absorbs and reflects light differently.
 By measuring these different reflectance characteristics, the Spectroradiometer and a computer determine the ingredients in the soil sample.